 This gene encodes a member of the P-type lectin family.
 P-type lectins play a critical role in lysosome function through the specific transport of mannose-6-phosphate-containing acid hydrolases from the Golgi complex to lysosomes.
 The encoded protein functions as a homodimer and requires divalent cations for ligand binding.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene.
 A pseudogene of this gene is located on the long arm of chromosome X. [provided by RefSeq, May 2011]

 GeneCards Summary for M6PR Gene

 M6PR (Mannose-6-Phosphate Receptor (Cation Dependent)) is a Protein Coding gene.
-Diseases associated with M6PR include mucopolysaccharidosis vii.
-Among its related pathways are Lysosome and Clathrin derived vesicle budding.
+Diseases associated with M6PR include niemann-pick disease and mucopolysaccharidosis iii.
+Among its related pathways are Lysosome and Vesicle-mediated transport.
 GO annotations related to this gene include transmembrane signaling receptor activity and mannose transmembrane transporter activity.